LuKks/like-process/README.md

 - PM2 fork + native cluster.
 - Container + native cluster.

-Also can use pm2 cluster or containers with single process but\
-need enough workers/containers for good redundancy in case of failures.

 #### Description
 It was made to combine with [like-server](https://github.com/LuKks/like-server).\
-Extremely useful when have deployment with docker, pm2, k8s, etc.\
-Should be enough for all the cases using the different events and states.\
 `'terminate'` and `'cleanup'` are async except against `process.exit()`.\
 Using pm2 will send the ready signal when all servers are listening.\
-Using cluster module there is also an internal ready signal.\
+Using native cluster there is also an internal ready signal.\
 Handling uncaughtException or unhandledRejection the default exitCode is 1.

 #### Properties